openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-thin-provisioning.md

    lvmvg_thinpool lvmvg twi-aotz-- 2.07g                       0.00   11.52                            monitored
    ```

-2. Editing the settings in the `/etc/lvm/lvm.conf` can allow auto growth of the thin
+2. Editing the settings in the `/etc/lvm/lvm.conf` can allow auto-growth of the thin
 pool when required.
 By default, the threshold is 100% which means that the pool
 will not grow.
 If we set this to, 75%, the Thin Pool will autoextend when the
 pool is 75% full.
 It will increase by the default percentage of 20% if the value